 Speaking of features, the XGIMI Elfin comes with a remote that handles all interfaces with the installed Android TV 10.0.
 The included remote does the job well, though the system can get slightly slow to react to Google Assistant commands.
 The interface is pretty intuitive.

-However, this projector does not support Netflix.
-Another drawback is that the XGIMI Elfin requires a signed-in Android account before you can use the projector.
-You have to do so even if you plan to use the projector completely with an external HDMI device.
+Unfortunately, the XGIMI Elfin projector does not support Netflix, which is a drawback for those who use it to stream content.
+Another downside is that the device requires a signed-in Android account, even if you plan to use it solely with an external HDMI device.

-Unlike some other XGIMI projectors, the XGIMI Elfin is not powered by any battery.
-Therefore, you need to keep it plugged in to be able to use it.
-This is why we cannot say that this projector is portable.
+Unlike some other XGIMI projectors, the XGIMI Elfin is not battery-powered, which means it must be plugged in to be used.
+This limitation prevents it from being truly portable.

 This model displays a good show for a projector for its size.
 Yet, it does not break any records when it comes to picture quality.
 Even while maintaining nearly invisible noise levels, the device is capable of displaying a picture at up to 800 ANSI Lumens.